FedGCN: Convergence-Communication Tradeoffs in Federated Training of Graph Convolutional Networks: Convergence Proof

 \section{Convergence Proof}

-We first analyze a 1-layer GCN, then we mainly analysis a 2-layer GCN, which is the most common architecture for graph neural network.
-Our analysis also fits any layers of GCN and GraphSage.
+We first give an example of a 1-layer GCN, then we mainly analyze a 2-layer GCN, which is the most common architecture for graph neural networks. \emph{The intuition of the theory is bounding the difference between the local gradient and global gradient in non-i.i.d settings.} Our analysis also fits any layers of GCN and GraphSage.

-We then assume the number of classes equals to the number of clients, $M = K$, for simplicity of analysis.